 Big Island Sustainable Agriculture

-Evolving over the years with a variety of events—Mealani Forage Field Day, cooking 101 seminars and an ag industry trade show—Mealani's Taste of the Hawaiian Range continues to share the importance of creating a Big Island livestock production system that is economically, ecologically and socially sustainable.
+Evolving over the past 18 years with a variety of events—Mealani Forage Field Day, cooking 101 seminars and an ag industry trade show—Mealani's Taste of the Hawaiian Range continues to share the importance of creating a Big Island livestock production system that is economically, ecologically and socially sustainable.
 While it markets local products by hooking up producers with users, such as chefs and consumers, Taste also enables producers to get instant product feedback and network with other industry members.